Mert1980/hyf-alumni-platform/README.md

 ## Setup Environment

 ### installation:
-- Clone Develoment Master Branch of this repo
+- Clone **Develoment-Master** branch :  `git clone https://github.com/oSoc20/hyf-alumni-frontend.git`
-- Install the frontend dependencies in **/hyf-alumni-platform** folder --> run **npm install** in the terminal
+- Install the frontend dependencies in the root folder **/hyf-alumni-platform**: `npm install`

 ### running-application
-  In the root folder **/hyf-alumni-platform**,
+  In the root folder (/hyf-alumni-platform),
-  - To run frontend --> run **npm run dev** in the terminal
+  - `npm run dev` in the terminal

 ## Technology-Tool-Stack
 It is build by *HTML5, CSS3, Material UI, MongoDB, Express, NodeJS and ReactJS (**MERN Stack***).
 The tools used in front-end are described below.

 - **React** : React. js is an open-source JavaScript library that is used for building user interfaces specifically for single-page applications.
 It's used for handling the view layer for web and mobile apps.
 React also allows us to create reusable UI components.
+Please see for details (https://reactjs.org/docs/getting-started.html)
 - **Axios** : Axios is a Javascript library used to make HTTP requests from node.js or XMLHttpRequests from the browser that also supports the ES6 Promise API.
+Please see for details (https://github.com/axios/axios)
-- **Bootstrap** : Bootstrap is a potent front-end framework used to create modern websites and web apps.
+- **Material UI** : Bootstrap is a potent front-end framework used to create modern websites and web apps.
 It's open-source and free to use, yet features numerous HTML and CSS templates for UI interface elements such as buttons and forms.
 Bootstrap also supports JavaScript extensions.
+Please see for details (https://material-ui.com/)

 ---